blacksenator/fbcallrouter/README.md

 ### Permanent background processing

-The main concept of this tool is to continuously check incoming calls.
+The **main concept** of this tool is to **continuously check incoming calls**.
 Therefore it should ideally run permanently as a background process on a single-board computer (e.g. Raspberry Pi) in the home network.
 A corresponding definition file is prepared: [`fbcallrouter.service`](/fbcallrouter.service)

 a) edit `[youruser]` in this file with your device user (e.g. `pi`) and save the file